Sunday, September 14, 2014

 Cheques payable to The Ulyssean Society are accepted at meetings or send them to the address below (our former Treasurer, Beverly Bloom).

 In June forms were enclosed with copies of our newsletter mailed to members who had not renewed.
-Request a form, or just send information and cheque to
+You can request a form, pick one up at a meeting or simply send information and cheque to:

 The Ulyssean Society, c/o Beverly Bloom,